 Dr. Samuel T. Martin Dr. Martin earned a PhD working at NSEL in April 2017.
 His thesis was entitled “Nanofluidics of Graphene Oxide”.
 Sam was awarded the Endeavor fellowship to study fluidics in 2D materials with Professor Lyderic Bocquet at Ecole Normale Superieure, Paris.
 Sam is now in a postdoctoral position at NSEL working on a Co-operative Research Center (Projects) in developing methods and technologies to up-scale the production of Graphene Oxide membranes via a reel-to-reel process.

 Dr. Abozar Akbarivakilbadi Dr. Akbarivakilabadi earned a PhD from Monash University working at NSEL in November 2017.
 His thesis entitled “Large-Scale Fabrication of graphene based-thin film for water-treatment and energy-storage applications” received the Bill Melbourne award for best PhD dissertation from the Department of Mechanical & Aerospace Engineering of Monash University in 2018.
-Currently he is undertaking postdoctoral research with Professor Rodney Ruoff at Center for Multidimmensional Carbon Materials (Institute of Basic Science), Ulsan, South Korea.
+He worked as a postdoctoral research with Professor Rodney Ruoff at Center for Multidimmensional Carbon Materials (Institute of Basic Science), Ulsan, South Korea.
 He is currently working as a Research Fellow with NSEL in May of 2019 to work on the development and commercialization of graphene-based membranes.
 He now works as the Research & Development Manager at NematiQ Pty Ltd.

 Dr. Dhanraj Shinde Dr. Shinde completed his first postdoctoral research position at NSEL and took up a postdoctoral appointment at New Mexico State University, Las Cruces with Prof. Sergei Smirnov in the Department of Chemistry & Biochemistry in October 2016.

 Dr. Phillip Sheath Phillip received his PhD on the topic, “Structure-performance correlations of engineered graphene based materials for water treatment: experimental and theoretical investigations” in May 2016.
 Currently, he is in working for the government in Department of Industry, Innovation & Science, Canberra.
 Now, he manages the ARC Research Hub on Advanced Manufacturing of 2-Dimensional Materials.

 Dr. Derrek E. Lobo Derrek received his PhD on the topic, “Advances in bottom up and top down fabrication of nano carbon architectures and their applications” in March 2015.
 Currently, he is working for Agilent Technologies in Melbourne.